This article may contain affiliate links.

 8. Grand Bazaar

-The Grand Bazaar is packed with shops selling literally everything from carpets to jewellery, ceramics and leather.
-It is one of the largest and oldest covered markets in the world, with over 4,000 shops, prayer areas and cafes.
+The Grand Bazaar is one of the largest and oldest covered markets in the world, with over 4,000 shops selling everything from carpets and jewelry to ceramics and leather goods.

 9. Bosphorus Cruise

-Taking a cruise on the Bosphorus is one of the best ways to understand the connection between Europe and Asia.
-The scenery from the water is spectacular, passing by palaces, bridges, traditional wooden houses and the beautiful Maiden's Tower.
+A Bosphorus cruise is one of the best ways to experience the connection between Europe and Asia.
+The views from the water are incredible—palaces, bridges, traditional wooden houses, and the stunning Maiden’s Tower are just some of the highlights.

-The best time to take the cruise is at sunset, so you can see the sun setting behind the city and the lights coming on.
+Sunset is the best time for a cruise, so you can see the sun setting behind the city and the lights coming on.

 10. Ortakoy Mosque